 No, most interviews are done by phone or Skype since our students come from all over North America and the World.
 Interviews are approximately half an hour.
 We recommend you take a look at our videos prior to your phone call, they answer many initial questions and may bring up additional questions you can discuss with an instructor.

 Yes, however we only allow one or two observers for certain classes.
 Please contact the ITMI office for more details.

-Yes, however we would need to have interviewed you as well as have your application on file.
-We will then attempt to match you with someone with similar interests, background, and geographic location.
-We pride ourselves on keeping our graduates’ records confidential unless they have authorized their use for this purpose.
+Yes, however we would need to have interviewed you as well as have an application on file.
+We then attempt to match you with someone with similar interests, background, and geographic location.
+We pride ourselves in keeping our graduates’ records confidential unless they have authorized their use for this purpose.